Quaser41/Crypto-Bot/README.md

 feature names used, keeping inference and training in sync.
 3. The bot loads these files at runtime in [`model_predictor.py`](model_predictor.py).

+By default the script only trains on symbols whose 24‑hour quote volume exceeds `MIN_24H_VOLUME` (50 000 USD).
+You can override this threshold at runtime with `--min-volume` or set the `MIN_24H_VOLUME` environment variable for configuration‑file style control.

 ### Handling Class Imbalance

 The training pipeline now applies **SMOTE** oversampling by default to